If you’ve ever wanted to step inside a medieval manuscript, here’s your chance. Inkulinati, an upcoming strategy-based video game, was...

 The Irish metalworking tradition is second to none!
 Medieval Irish art was full of exquisite metalwork, and the most gorgeous is on the Tara Brooch.
 U-shaped (penannular) and ring-shaped (pseudopenannular) brooches were very common in ancient and medieval Irish culture, but this particular brooch is no mere functional object.
-It's only 3.5 inches across, but it's covered in tiny filigree (fine metal wire) arranged into intricate patterns called interlace.
+It’s only 3,5 inches across (8,89 cm), but it’s covered in tiny filigree (fine metal wire) arranged into intricate patterns called interlace.

 Medieval Irish art was full of interlace, and you’ll see it throughout this article – made of wire, cast in metal, carved in stone, and painted on manuscripts.
 The Tara Brooch has tiny animal heads biting the interlace, and that’s another common feature of medieval Irish art.
 The brooch also includes metalwork techniques called granulation and chip carving, and it’s adorned with amber and colored glass.
 It’s decorated on both sides, even though only the owner would ever see the back.

 It must have taken an incredible amount of time and skill to make the Tara Brooch, but that’s equally true of all the other masterpieces in this article.
 Several other elaborate medieval brooches have been found in Ireland, but this is by far the most spectacular.